WinTone01/WinTone01/README.md

 # 💫 About Me:
-🔭 I'm currently a minecraft developer.<br>👯 I have cooperation on Runic Craft project<br>🤝 Looking for help learning code<br>🌱 I’m currently learning Java and Pyhton<br>💬 You can ask me things you don't know when making a minecraft server<br>
+🔭 I'm currently a minecraft developer.<br>👯 I have cooperation on Speaway project<br>🤝 Looking for help learning code<br>🌱 I’m currently learning Java and Pyhton<br>💬 You can ask me things you don't know when making a minecraft server<br>

 ## 🌐 Socials: